telerik/document-processing-docs/knowledge-base/radpdfprocessing-customize-textboxfield-colors.md

 ## Description

-When working with PDF documents containing [form fields]({%slug radpdfprocessing-model-interactive-forms-form-fields%}), you might need to update the text and border colors of a [TextBoxField]({%slug radpdfprocessing-model-interactive-forms-form-fields-textboxfield%}) and highlight specific fields.
+When creating PDF documents containing [form fields]({%slug radpdfprocessing-model-interactive-forms-form-fields%}), you might need to update the text and border colors of a [TextBoxField]({%slug radpdfprocessing-model-interactive-forms-form-fields-textboxfield%}) and highlight specific fields.
 This article demonstrates how to customize the appearance of `TextBoxField` elements, including changing their text and border colors.

 ![Highlight TextBox Field](images/highlight-textbox-field.gif)